joeldmyers/js-808/README.md

 - Prettier
 - ESLint

-## My Notes on How I would finish:
+## How I Would Finish

 Generally this is a working prototype that meets the spec (including sound!).
 However, there is a lot of refactoring I'd like to do.
-Honestly, I had a lot of fun with this, but I also have a very busy few days and am pretty short on time to continue, otherwise I would probably spend more time making this stronger and maybe adding some more features.
+Honestly, I had a lot of fun with this, but I also have a very busy few days and am pretty short on time to continue, otherwise I would probably spend more time making this stronger, cleaning up the logic, adding testing, and maybe adding some more features.

 ### Notes on my Next Steps for Refactoring